tekperfect/TerraForm-Docsify/example/README.md

 # Review

-This is a review for async class, I will read through all your repos and write an issue report to tell you how many are correct
+This is a review for async class, I will read through all your repos and write an issue report to tell you how many are correct.
+Don't be afraid to google, however activley pratise it

 ## Github